Generalization and Robustness of the Tilted Empirical Risk: Robustness of TER

-where $C(h,\tilde Z)=\exp(\gamma\ell(h,\tilde Z))$. \end{proposition} Note that, for positive $\gamma$, the result in Proposition~\ref{prop: noise robust} does not hold and can be unbounded.
-Using Proposition~\ref{prop: noise robust}, we can provide an upper and lower bounds on the tilted generalization error under distributional shift. \begin{proposition} Given Assumptions~ \ref{ass: bounded sec moment uniform} and \ref{ass: bounded sec moment uniform robust}, for any fixed $h\in\mathcal{H}$ and with probability least $(1-\delta)$ for $\gamma<0$, then the following upper bound holds on the tilted generalization error
+where $C(h, Z)=\exp(\gamma\ell(h, Z))$. \end{proposition} Using Proposition~\ref{prop: noise robust}, we can provide upper and lower bounds on the tilted generalization error under distributional shift.
+Then, combining upper and lower bounds, we can derive an upper bound on the absolute value of the tilted generalization error under distribution shift.